 |Click to Run|

-This optical tweezer simulation was made by Physics Education Technology (PhET), at the Joint Institute for Laboratory Astrophysics (JILA), which is operated by the National Institute of Standards and Technology (NIST) and the University of Colorado at Boulder (UC).
+This optical tweezer simulation was made by Physics Education Technology (PhET) based at the University of Colorado Boulder (CU).
 It provides a sense of how optical tweezers are used in actual experiments.
 The JAVA™ applet simulates how a focused electric field from light waves creates the force which then controls probe bead displacement.
 The field vector magnitudes and directions in this applet are physically correct, and therefore useful for visualizing how force is related to the position of a probe bead in the tweezers.
 This applet was designed and tested by experts in optical tweezers, including Tom Perkins (who has published/invented some of the most sensitive force and position resolution experiments with tweezers at JILA).

 This simulator has three tabs at the top of the screen: Physics of Tweezers, Fun with DNA, and Molecular Motors.
 The Physics of Tweezers tab aids in visualizing how electric field gradients can cause a force with electrically polarizable objects.
 Toggles on this screen allow the user to display vectors associated with electric fields in both the probe particle and the laser, which can be used to visualize the force that results from induced dipoles in dielectric particles like the ones used in testing (e.g., silica or polystyrene).
 The user can use their mouse to grab the particle, place it anywhere, and impose a fluid flow.